-Eager to try out Cricut engraving, but don’t have the Maker?
-I’ll show you my Cricut Hack for engraving with the Explore Air 2…
+Eager to try out engraving on your Cricut, but don’t have the Maker?
+I’ll show you how to engrave acrylic without the Cricut engraving tool or Maker…

 Who’s homeschooling this Fall?

 *Raises hand slowly*.

 We’re not totally sure about how things are going to go this Fall with our school district and the health concerns our state is facing, but we are open to the idea of homeschooling the boys this year.

 It saddens me because my kids really benefit from the social interaction they get at school, in different ways.

 But that may not even be a thing when schools reopen.

 Regardless of what happens this Fall, we’re already implementing some at-home learning techniques with the boys.